Become a licensed aircraft engineer

 • not able to train and be assessed by a Part 147 MTO.

 If you choose the self-study pathway, you will use Part 66 textbooks to study at your own pace.
-This pathway allows you to meet the requirements of a licence in a more flexible way.
+This pathway allows you to meet the requirements of a full licence or modular licence in a more flexible way.

 Study material